• Emily Stone copper Elephant pair sculpture

 Pow!
 The Lionfish is an exuberant showman.
 This was a recent commission, and I was delighted to be asked to make one – it has everything: stripes, spots, spines and ridiculous floating feathery fins.
 He is life-size.

-My bird feeders, designed to accompany the water-lily birdbath.
+My bird feeders, designed to complement the water-lily birdbath.
 I have made three sizes: the largest, seen in the main picture above, is a mad extravagance and needs a large garden space.
 Also shown is the smallest and simplest, with a close-up detail showing the flower.
 There are more pictures in the ‘Pond and Garden’ subject gallery.

 Do visit the MAIN GALLERY page – I love how well it works.
 I have recently added several new collections of photographs.
 You can click on any image to see information about the price and sizes, and click AGAIN to see a maximum-resolution image.